drjayy/testwebsite/README.md

 ## Help

-For further help please contact me on reddit with the link above.
+For further help, please contact me on reddit with the link above.